CAProgramming/Learn-a-Little-Lisp/lesson_3.md

 4. Make functions
 5. Check an object's datatype
 6. See if two objects are the same
+7. Recursively go through lists
-7. Print an object
+8. Print an object
-8. Manipulate code as data: metaprogramming
+9. Manipulate code as data: metaprogramming

+- Let's celebrate by writing a factorial function.

 - That's all you really need for a progamming language!
 No more than 70 lines of Python.
 - I hope that you took something good away from this series of Lisp lessons.
 Farewell, fellow Lispers!